Media Democracy Festival 2024

 University of Sheffield, The Diamond building

 Every year, the Media Democracy Festival brings together activists, independent media organisations, academics and policymakers to understand what’s happening in the media landscape.
-Whether you’re a hardened media reform advocate, a disillusioned media worker looking for change, or a curious media consumer, join us and help to reshape the media so that it works for people, not profit.
+This year’s MDF, held at the University of Sheffield, brought together media reform campaigners, media workers, researchers and members of the public to debate how we can reshape the media so that it works for people, not profit.

 PROGRAMME: